Joshua-Enrico/holbertonschool-low_level_programming/0x00-hello_world/README.md

 the result is `gcc $CFILE -o cisfun`.

-4.Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+4.C program that prints `"Programming is like building a multilingual puzzle`using `puts`.

-Use the function puts
-You are not allowed to use printf
-Your program should end with the value 0

-result:
-#include <stdio.h>
-/**
- *main - Prints a specified string
- *Description: This function will print the string "Programming is like *building a multilingual puzzle using the puts function.
- *Return: 0 if the programming ran to completion
- */
-int main(void)
-{
-puts("\"Programming is like building a multilingual puzzle");
-return (0);
-}
-.